-Give your 1994-2004 Mustang a custom new look with this 18x9 Silver Saleen wheel.
-This wheel features the same style as the original Saleen wheels but has a silver painted finish to get your SN95 or New Edge Stang standing out from the crowd.
+Give your 1994-2004 Mustang a custom new look with this 18x9 white Saleen wheel.
+This wheel features the same style as the original Saleen wheels but has a white painted finish to get your SN95 or New Edge Stang standing out from the crowd.
 With an aggressive 5 spoke pattern, these wheels look great on any GT, V6, Mach 1, or Cobra.

 High Quality Construction

 These 1 piece, 5 lug wheels are made from cast aluminum to give you a durable wheel that stands up to the harshest conditions.
-With a silver finish, this rim adds custom styling to any color Mustang.
+With a glossy white painted finish, this rim adds custom styling to any color Mustang.

 Please make sure to hold your device horizontally (like a camera) rather than vertical (like a phone).